responsivedev/responsive-docs/docs/getting-started/deploy-operator.md

 ### Setup

-Install the Responsive Policy Custom Resoure Definition (CRD) by pulling the latest version and applying it to your Kubernetes cluster:
+Install the Responsive Policy Custom Resource Definition (CRD) by pulling the latest version and applying it to your Kubernetes cluster:

 ```bash